tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-angularjs-vs-knockout-validation-3.md

 	}, this);
 };
 ```
-I only implemented the required, isNumber, and max/ceiling rules, but the pattern and min wouldn&#8217;t be too hard to add.
+I only implemented the required, isNumber, and max/ceiling rules, but the pattern and min wouldn't be too hard to add.

 The core of this logic is the addition of a <code class="codespan">validate</code> extension.
-The extension wraps around the observable, replacing the read and write pipelines with it&#8217;s own:
+The extension wraps around the observable, replacing the read and write pipelines with it's own:

 ```javascript
 ko.extenders.validate = function (target, options) {